 Is it hard or primitive?
 Not at all.
 We don’t feel we have to compromise any aspect of our lives to live this way.

 For tips on how to find free camping spots, see our page: Boondocking – How to find Free RV Campsites.
+And if your love of adventure is enticing you further into the outback, you’ll find great tips for overlanding at: Overland Site.

 This is a long post and you can use the following links to skip further down the page: